charmarr/charmarr-meta/adr/storage/adr-004-config-storage.md

 **Why we rejected it**:

 1. **Still need resilient storage for other charms**: qBittorrent, SABnzbd, Jellyfin, and Plex don't support PostgreSQL.

-2. **Two backup systems to manage**:
-   - PostgreSQL S3 backups for arr apps (via s3-integrator)
-   - A different backup system for everything else
-   - Different restore procedures for different services
-   - More operational complexity and more failure modes

-3. **Arr apps don't support true HA anyway**: Even with PostgreSQL, arr apps can't run multiple active instances concurrently.
-There's zero documentation or community evidence of multiple Radarr pods sharing a PostgreSQL database for HA.
-PostgreSQL just stores the data - it doesn't enable multi-instance operation atleast not yet.
+So for v1, it's decided that a standard storage concept will be implemented across all the charms.

-4. **Minimal restore time benefit for use case**: For a media server, disaster recovery happens maybe once a year.
-Saving 2 minutes per service (6 minutes total for 3 arr apps) doesn't justify doubling the infrastructure.
+2. **Minimal restore time benefit for use case**: For a media server, disaster recovery happens maybe once a year.
+Saving 2 minutes per service (6 minutes total for 3 arr apps) doesn't justify doubling the infrastructure for v1.

-5. **Operational overhead**: PostgreSQL cluster needs:
+3. **Operational overhead**: PostgreSQL cluster needs:
    - Connection limits management
    - Query performance monitoring
    - Database size monitoring